afroisalreadyinu/practical-ansible-intro/readme.md

-In case you want to create and remove droplets liberally, and if you are among the chosen few who can get a Python script with dependencies working, you can use the `droplets.py` in this repo to create, list and delete new DigitalOcean droplets.
+In case you want to create and remove droplets liberally, and if you are among the chosen few who can get a Python script with dependencies working, you can use the `droplets.py` in this repo to create, list or delete new DigitalOcean droplets.
 This script will create the droplet with your SSH key already included, which will save you one more step.
 Keep in mind that the initialization of a droplet will take a few minutes, which means that you can't access a droplet right after creating it.
 You can find out whether a droplet is ready for use by running `python droplet.py list`.
 An active droplet will be listed as having status `active`.